eReuse/workbench/README.md

 a workbench live that suits your needs.

 ## Installation
+1. Download this project with `git clone https://github.com/ereuse/workbench`
+2. Go to the project folder and execute `git submodule init` and `git submodule update`.
-Download this project (clone it or with a zip) and then execute with root (as it will install as a command-line too) `{project-folder}/scrpits/install.sh {project-folder}`, where `{project-folder}` is the path where your project is.
+3. Execute with root `{project-folder}/scrpits/install.sh {project-folder}`,
+   where `{project-folder}` is the path where your project is.
    So, for example, if the path of your project is `~/Documents/workbench`, then execute `~/Documents/workbench/scripts/install.sh ~/Documents/workbench`.

 ## Usage
-Execute `erwb` as root, like `sudo erwb`.
+Execute `erwb` as root, like `sudo erwb` (see usage with `erwb --help`).

 From a python file you can:
 ```python
     from ereuse_workbench.workbench import Workbench
     erwb = Workbench()